md25ahanwaj/Columbia-Asia-Hospital-Analysis/README.md

 This optimized shift scheduling addresses high patient traffic and enhances operational efficiency.

 ## How to Use This Project
-- **Open Power BI File:** The project is available as a Power BI file with cleaned data, visualizations, and interactive dashboards.
+- **Open Power BI File:** The project is available as a Power BI file with cleaned data, visualizations, and interactive reports.
-- **Explore the Dashboard:** Use the interactive elements to delve into various data insights.
+- **Explore the Report:** Use the interactive elements to delve into various data insights.
 - **Review Visualizations:** Analyze charts and graphs to understand key metrics and trends.
-- **Apply Filters:** Customize the analysis by applying filters based on specific criteria or time periods.
+- **Apply Filters:** Customize the analysis by applying filters based on specific criteria or periods.

 ## Conclusion
-The analysis of Columbia Asia Hospital's dataset has provided valuable insights into patient demographics, departmental performance, and revenue.
+Analyzing Columbia Asia Hospital's dataset has provided valuable insights into patient demographics, departmental performance, and revenue.
 Key findings include the need for strategic staffing, targeted discounts, and optimized shift scheduling.
 Implementing these recommendations will enhance operational efficiency and patient satisfaction, driving informed decision-making and supporting the hospital's growth.

 ## Contact
 For any questions or further information, please contact: